What is a pessary?

 How is a pessary fitted?

-A doctor will do an exam of the vagina to determine the type of prolapse and to take measurements that will help the doctor decide which pessary is best.
-A pessary that is too small may fall out on its own, or while passing urine or during a bowel movement.
+A healthcare provider will do an exam of the vagina to determine which pessary is best.
+A pessary that is too small may fall out on its own while passing urine or during a bowel movement.
 A pessary that is too large can apply too much pressure and feel uncomfortable.
-A good fitting may require two or three attempts.
+A good fitting may require two or three fitting attempts.

 How is a pessary maintained?

 Women who can insert and remove the pessary on their own can remove it for cleaning weekly or even nightly.
-Follow-up visits with the doctor should take place about every six months.
-During the visit the pessary will be removed, then cleaned and examined for signs of wear and tear.
+Follow-up visits should take place every six to 12 months.
+During the visit the pessary will be removed and cleaned.
 The vagina will be examined to make sure the pessary is not scraping or bruising the skin.

 Are there any complications from using a pessary?

 Pain or discomfort means the pessary is not fitting correctly and should be replaced with a different size.
-A pink or bloody discharge could mean the pessary is chafing against the wall of the vagina.
+A pink or bloody discharge could mean the pessary is rubbing against the wall of the vagina.
 In most cases, removal will allow the area to heal.
-In cases of bleeding, a visit to the doctor is needed.
+In cases of bleeding, a visit to a nurse or doctor is needed.

-White-colored discharge from the vagina is common.
-However, if the discharge becomes colored or smells bad, it could mean a vaginal infection or ulceration.
+White-colored discharge from the vagina is common with pessary use.
 Using an estrogen cream can improve the health of the vaginal skin, which gets thinner with age.